-Ms Ng joined Astral Asia Berhad in October 2021.
+Ms Jedrennie Ng Chen Khim ("Ms Ng") joined Astral Asia Berhad in October 2021 as a Group Accountant.
 She started her accounting career in commercial sector as an Affiliate Member of the Associate of Chartered Certified Accountants ("ACCA") and obtained her ACCA full membership in year 2006 as a Chartered Accountant by profession.
 She is also a member of the Malaysia Institute of Accountants ("MIA").
 In year 2011, she was promoted to Fellow Member of Association of Chartered Accountants ("FCCA").

-Ms Ng has extensive exposure in financial management with working experience of over 15 years which covers the principal area of auditing, accounting, corporate affairs and finances
+Ms Ng has extensive exposure in financial management with working experience of over 15 years which covers the principal area of auditing, accounting, corporate affairs and finances.

 Ms Ng has no direct or indirect shareholdings in the company.
 She does not have any family relationship with any Directors and/or major shareholders of the Group nor any conflict of interest in any business arrangement involving the company.
-She has no convictions for any offences within the past 5 years, and have not been subjected to any public sanctions and/or penalties imposed by any relevant regulatory bodies during the financial year.
+She has no convictions for any offences within the past 5 years, and has not been subjected to any public sanctions and/or penalties imposed by any relevant regulatory bodies during the financial year.